rockingProjects/springboot_demo_task/task/task.md

 	at org.hibernate.tool.schema.internal.SchemaDropperImpl.applyConstraintDropping(SchemaDropperImpl.java:331) ~[hibernate-core-5.4.27.Final.jar:5.4.27.Final]
 ```

-### Import to eclipse
+### Import to eclipse / intellij
-Import the project into eclipse.
+Import the project into eclipse or open it in intellij.

 # Specification